timi-petre/artwit/README.md

 ## Structure

--   `/app.js` Entry point for the application, configures the server and static content
+-   `/app.js` Entry point for the application, configures the server and static/dynamic content
+-   `/blog.js` Implementation of the blog, titles, authors
+-   `/config` Environment variables used to control basic behavior
+-   `/routes` Define the endpoints at which requests can be made.
+Route paths can be strings, string patterns, or regular expressions.
+-   `/models` Blog, Users schema used for defining validations or sanitizations on requests.

 ## Environment Variables